What is a DC plug?

 When choosing a DC plug, it is important to carefully check the shape and size.

-How to Choose the Correct DC Plug
+How to Select the Right DC Plug

-Step 1: Confirm Connector Polarity
+Step 1: Check the Connector Polarity

 Check the Shape of the DC Plug